salimane/rediscluster-py/README.rst

 ::

-    >>> r.get(["userinfo", "foo"])
+    >>> r.get("bar{foo}")

-In that case “userinfo” is the hash key but “foo” is still the name of the key that is fetched from the redis node that “userinfo” hashes to.
+In that case “foo” is the hash key but “bar” is still the name of the key that is fetched from the redis node that “foo” hashes to.

 Multiple Keys Redis Commands
 ----------------------------